santolucito/santolucito.github.io/COMS1002/index.md

 Learning Objectives:

-Know resources to further explore areas of interest
+- Know resources to further explore areas of interest
+- Understand key areas and issues in computational art
+- Have the confidence to work with code in an array of artistic domains

 ## Module 1: Visuals